zinduaschool/TBI---Traumatic-Brain-Injury-EDA/README.md

 # TBI-Traumatic-Brain-Injury-EDA
-In this project, we will explore the TBI Dataset.
+## Final Capstone for the 30-Day Challenge by [Zindua School](https://zinduaschool.com)

+This project involves: database design, data consolidation into an relational databse, as well as data analysis and visualisation on traumatic brain injury data.
 ![](tbi_summary.png)

+The project has been adopted from [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) a weekly social data project organized by the R4DS Online Learning Community

-# Traumatic Brain Injury (TBI)
+# About Traumatic Brain Injury (TBI)

 > Brain Injury Awareness Month, observed each March, was established 3 decades ago to educate the public about the incidence of brain injury and the needs of persons with brain injuries and their families (1).
 Caused by a bump, blow, or jolt to the head, or penetrating head injury, a traumatic brain injury (TBI) can lead to short- or long-term changes affecting thinking, sensation, language, or emotion.
 - [CDC](https://www.cdc.gov/mmwr/volumes/68/wr/mm6810a1.htm)